 The key to cornering the market is to change your company from an Activity/Skills Focus to a Problem/Results Focus.
 Most government services companies have an Activity /Skills Focus.
 They are all about the Activities they do — like developing software or operating call centers — and their Skills.
 By changing to a Problem/Results focus — whereby they are all about the Problems they solve and the Results they deliver, they corner the market.
 The unique combination of the problems they solve, the results they deliver, and their supporting stories, leaves them without competition.

-For example, consider the IT Service Desk Company described in the IMPACT Business Development Process paper.
-(This was a service desk supporting multiple IT systems at the Social Security Administration.)
+For example, consider an IT Service Desk Company supporting multiple IT systems at the Social Security Administration.
 That company could define itself by its Activities: ITIL-based service desk operations.
 That approach gives them lots of competition though, because lots of companies operate ITIL-based service desks.
 But suppose they describe themselves in terms of their Results: Specialists in Rapidly Pinpointing and Resolving Problems in Complex IT-Based Enterprises.
 (They have perfected a process for rapidly finding, resolving, and reporting on problems.)
 That approach gives them no competition.
 No other company defines itself that way.
 They have cornered the market.

 Many companies should make this change for three reasons: